 Upon completion of this offering and the concurrent private placement, we will enter into two separate Excess MSR acquisition and recapture agreements with Freedom Mortgage.
 Pursuant to the first agreement, we will acquire from Freedom Mortgage an 85% participation interest in the Excess MSRs in Pool 1.
-These Excess

-MSRs relate to a pool of predominantly fixed rate, Ginnie Mae-eligible FHA and VA mortgage loans, substantially all of which were originated by Freedom Mortgage after January 1, 2012.
+These Excess MSRs relate to a pool of predominantly fixed rate, Ginnie Mae-eligible FHA and VA mortgage loans, substantially all of which were originated by Freedom Mortgage after January 1, 2012.
 We expect Pool 1 to have an aggregate outstanding UPB of approximately \$10.1 billion as of the closing of this offering.
 The purchase price for our Excess MSRs in Pool 1 is approximately \$60 million and will be funded with a portion of the net proceeds of this offering and the concurrent private placement.

 Pursuant to the second agreement, we will acquire from Freedom Mortgage a 50% participation interest in the Excess MSRs in Pool 2.
 These Excess MSRs relate to a pool of adjustable rate Ginnie Mae-eligible VA hybrid ARMs.
-Freedom Mortgage acquired the servicing rights to Pool 2 in bulk from a third party seller on August 30, 2013.
+The servicing rights to Pool 2 will be acquired by Freedom Mortgage in bulk from a third party seller prior to the closing of this offering and the concurrent private placement.
 The mortgage loans in Pool 2 were originated by the third party seller after January 1, 2011.
-Ginnie Mae approved the transfer of servicing rights from the seller to Freedom Mortgage.
+The loan servicing purchase and sale agreement for that transaction, which has been entered into between Freedom Mortgage and the seller, contains customary conditions to closing, including receipt of Ginnie Mae's approval of the transfer of servicing rights from the seller to Freedom Mortgage.
 We expect Pool 2 to have an aggregate outstanding UPB of approximately \$10.7 billion as of the closing of this offering.
 The purchase price for our Excess MSRs in Pool 2 is approximately \$40 million and will be funded with a portion of the net proceeds of this offering and the concurrent private placement.